-- (i) the terms of the engagement; and - (ii) the estimated cost of the engagement to the body corporate; and - (iii) the proportion of the cost to be borne by the owner of the proposed lot; and - (c) must include, for any authorisation of a person as a letting agent for the scheme proposed to be given after the establishment of the scheme, or proposed to be continued or given after the scheme is changed, the terms of the authorisation; and - (d) must include details of all body corporate assets proposed to be acquired by the body corporate after the establishment or change of the scheme; and - (e) must be accompanied by- - (i) the proposed community management statement; and - (ii) if the scheme to be established or changed is proposed to be established as a subsidiary scheme-the existing or proposed community management statement of each scheme of which the proposed subsidiary scheme is proposed to be a subsidiary; and - (f) must include other matters prescribed under the regulation module applying to the scheme. - (3) The first statement must be signed by the seller or a person authorised by the seller. - (4) The first statement must be substantially complete. - (5) The seller must attach to the contract, as a first or top sheet, an information sheet (the "information sheet") in the approved form. - (6) The buyer may cancel the contract if- - (a) the seller has not complied with subsections (1) and (5); and - (b) the contract has not already been settled. - (7) The seller does not fail to comply with subsection (1) merely because the first statement, although substantially complete as at the day the contract is entered into, contains inaccuracies.
+- (i) the terms of the engagement; and - (ii) the estimated cost of the engagement to the body corporate; and - (iii) the proportion of the cost to be borne by the owner of the proposed lot; and - (c) must include, for any authorisation of a person as a letting agent for the scheme proposed to be given after the establishment of the scheme, or proposed to be continued or given after the scheme is changed, the terms of the authorisation; and - (d) must include details of all body corporate assets proposed to be acquired by the body corporate after the establishment or change of the scheme; and - (e) must be accompanied by- - (i) the proposed community management statement; and - (ii) if the scheme to be established or changed is proposed to be established as a subsidiary scheme-the existing or proposed community management statement of each scheme of which the proposed subsidiary scheme is proposed to be a subsidiary; and - (f) must include other matters prescribed under the regulation module applying to the scheme. - (3) The first statement must be signed by the seller or a person authorised by the seller. - (4) The first statement must be substantially complete. - (5) The seller must attach an information sheet (the "information sheet") in the approved form to the contract- - (a) as the first or top sheet; or - (b) if the proposed lot is residential property under the Property Agents and Motor Dealers Act 2000-immediately beneath the warning statement that must be attached as the first or top sheet of the contract under section 366 of that Act.24

+- (6) The buyer may cancel the contract if- - (a) the seller has not complied with subsections (1) and (5); and - (b) the contract has not already been settled. - (7) The seller does not fail to comply with subsection (1) merely because the first statement, although substantially complete as at the day the contract is entered into, contains inaccuracies. - (8) In this section- - "residential property" see the Property Agents and Motor Dealers Act 2000, section 17.